 - Mentorship opportunities with the next generation of great engineering minds.

-- An up-close and in-depth way to meet students before graduation.
+- An up-close and in-depth way to meet potential new employees before graduation.

 The most successful partners recognize that the Capstone Design program is primarily an educational program.
 They: